ryt/psync/README.md

     myfile      /home/myfile.php    user@1.1.1.1:/home/myfile.php
     railsapp    /home/me/railsapp/  user@remote.com:/home/railsapp/

+### Config file option

+To specify a custom file path for the config file, use the `-f` or `--conf` option:

+    psync -f /path/to/psync.ini railsapp

+or

+    psync --conf=/path/to/psync.ini railsapp

+> By default, the script looks for the config file in your current working directory.
+The above option will override the default.

 ### Alias with `psync` or `push`

 To acess psync.py with `psync` add the following to `.bashrc` or `.profile` on Mac: